This accessibility statement applies to the London & Quadrant Housing Trust Housing Trust (L&Q) corporate website (www.lqgroup.org.uk).

 Our website currently fails on the following WCAG 2.1 success criterion:

-- 1.1.1 - Non-text Content (H30 - Providing link text that describes the purpose of a link for anchor elements), unclear or the same link text is used multiple times for a button on a page.
-These links will be updated by the end of November 2020.
+Unclear or the same link text is used multiple times for a button on a page.
+These links will be updated by early March 2021.

-- 1.3.1 - Info and Relationships (C22 - Using CSS to control visual presentation of text and G141 - Organizing a page using headings).
-Headings are not structured in a logical order in the CC and so it is difficult to navigate and read the information on a page programmatically.
-The headings will be updated by the end of November 2020.
+Headings are not always structured in a logical order on the page and so it is difficult to navigate and read the information on a page programmatically.
+The headings will be updated by the end of March 2021.

 What we’re doing to test and improve accessibility